 What makes Emirates’ new first class so spectacular?

-Emirates introduced their new first class product on the 777-300ER just over a year ago.
+Emirates introduced their new first class product on the 777-300ER a bit over two years ago.
 The first class cabin features just six seats, and it’s simply the most insane first class hard product in the sky.

 While there are lots of first class suites with doors nowadays, this one is actually fully enclosed, floor-to-ceiling.